-The Apollo4 uses Asymmetric PKA for establishing authenticity of images as well as the updates.
+The Apollo5 uses Asymmetric PKA for establishing authenticity of loaded images as well as update images.

 A Secureboot enabled part requires a certificate chain for successful boot.
-The chain itself contains three certificates, each with a Public Key, with the root certificate binding to the OTP Root of Trust.
+The chain itself contains three certificates, each with a Public Key, with the root certificate binding to the INFOC-OTP Root of Trust.
 Images/certificates are signed using the corresponding Private Keys.
 Key assets are maintained as Password encrypted .pem files.